Bankruptcy Records in Canada: Who Will Know?

 Nobody else is likely to know about your bankruptcy, unless something causes them to suspect it and they take the trouble to search OSB records.

 You need not fear the embarrassment of your friends or relatives seeing any bankruptcy records about you, except those you choose to tell.
-With this reassurance, you can contact a bankruptcy trustee near you now, for a free, confidential consultation.
+With this reassurance, you can contact a Licensed Insolvency Trustee near you now, for a free, confidential consultation.